mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ### Steps:

 1. **Identify Your View:**
-   - Determine if you are in `Business View` or `Accountant View` by looking at the left panel.
+   1. Determine if you are in `Business View` or `Accountant View` by looking at the left panel.
-     - Business View uses icons.
+     1. Business View uses icons.
-     - Accountant View has clearly written menu choices.
+     2. Accountant View has clearly written menu choices.

 2. **Access Settings:**
-   - Locate the `cog wheel` on top right corner to open settings and manage account information.
+   1. Locate the `cog wheel` on top right corner to open settings and manage account information.

 3. **Perform Transactions:**
-   - Click the plus sign in the top left corner to access various transactions and day-to-day tasks.
+   1. Click the plus sign in the top left corner to access various transactions and day-to-day tasks.

 4. **Access Reports:**
-   - In Accountant View, click `Reports` directly from the left panel.
+   1. In Accountant View, click `Reports` directly from the left panel.
-   - In Business View, navigate through `Business Overview` > `Reports` from the left panel.
+   1. In Business View, navigate through `Business Overview` > `Reports` from the left panel.
-   - Alternatively, access reports through the middle of the screen in both views.
+   1. Alternatively, access reports through the middle of the screen in both views.

-5. **Use Video Learning Tools:**
-   - To navigate a tutorial video, click `Show More` under the video description to expand and see topic links.
-   - Click on a time index link to jump directly to that part of the video.
-   - Interact with the teacher by asking questions in the comments section of the video.

 ---